 I have a similar take on the same concept.
-We place our energy, our soul in objects that we buy and those objects either enhance our lives or detract from it.
+We place our energy, our soul in objects that we buy, and those objects either enhance our lives or detract from it.
 If our soul is partially placed in another person as it is in most marriages – it can be a positive placement or it can be a negative one.
 In the case of objects, we become burdened by all of the objects that we have sacrificed our soul for over the years.
 It is easy to look around and ask myself, “What was I thinking?”.
 It turns out – I was not thinking.
 Just consuming.

 If you now look at these objects and ask yourself if it is making your life better, really better.
 Then keep it.
 But if it is making it worse, get rid of it.
-What part of your soul have you given up to buy it and will releasing it heal your soul?
+What part of your soul have you given up buying it and will releasing it heal your soul?
 Can you be grateful for it and then pass it on to someone who might be able to use it?

 What do you need to do to simplify?

-I think that the answer for how to deal with these objects is simple.
-The clock form my admin – I can write Regina a note and thank her for her service to me twenty years ago and give the clock away.
+I think that the answer to how to deal with these objects is simple.
+The clock from my admin – I can write Regina a note and thank her for her service to me twenty years ago and give the clock away.
 The Peace plaque can be moved.
 The TV and other electronics gear will probably fit in the office that we will share when we move as it is depreciated now anyway – or move to the office that my business will open next year.
 The other stuff is of no real value and is not needed and holds no semimetal value.
-We will keep the TV (if it can be fixed) because the TV in my wife’s working office is from the Clinton Administration and weighs three hundred pounds being one of the first HD TVs in 2000 – but it still works..
+We will keep the TV (if it can be fixed) because the TV in my wife’s working office is from the Clinton Administration and weighs three hundred pounds is one of the first HD TVs in 2000 – but it still works.

 How do you simplify?

-I do not think that we need to declutter as a political statement.
+I do not think that we need to declutter it as a political statement.
 Or forced minimalism.
 I am a capitalist and I believe that people should be allowed to buy and consume whatever they want and I do not think we are going to save the planet by not being consumers.
-We have bigger problems than “American style consumption” with the planet, and frankly I think we might be too far along the path to mass extinction for this planet in this isolated spot in one of many universes.
-I am more concerned with our individual and collective spiritual journey’s of our timeless existence.
+We have bigger problems than “American style consumption” with the planet, and frankly, I think we might be too far along the path to mass extinction for this planet in this isolated spot in one of many universes.
+I am more concerned with our individual and collective spiritual journeys of our timeless existence.

 What are we supposed to be learning right now, right here?
 How are we, as “conscious components of the universe” expanding our awareness?
 The baby boomers era of conspicuous consumption is ending just as the Millennials who supposedly shunned it are beginning to embrace it in their own unique ways.

 The survival of the planet is a much bigger question.
 As boomers in the afternoon and early evening of life, we need to declutter so we can experience life in such a way that we are expanding our consciousness and awareness and not escaping from being in contact with the people around us.
 I think that is what Thoreau meant when he penned, “simplify, simplify, simplify”.
-Perhaps then we can give some of our wisdom back to the planet an help others grow and solve our many problems.
+Perhaps then we can give some of our wisdom back to the planet and help others grow and solve our many problems.